Learn About Dreamcatchers

 Then, in the 1960’s and 1970’s, things changed.

 The dreamcatcher was adopted by the pan-Indian movement as a symbol of unity and solidarity between the many diverse Native American and First Nations cultures in the US and Canada.
 The spider’s web of the dreamcatcher represented how these people were all interconnected, despite often speaking languages that other tribes couldn’t understand, performing rituals that other tribes didn’t recognize, and living on different ends of the North American continent.
+Sometimes prayers or mantras were recited to the dreamcatchers in a similar fashion to prayer beads.
 In the 1970’s, the wider North American culture became aware of dreamcatchers – they quickly became one of the most recognizable and popular “Native crafts items.”
 In the 1990’s, dreamcatchers became one of the most widespread Native American crafts items, most likely due to its appeal as a protective charm and its inoffensive nature, without any depictions of Native American gods or deities, which allowed even devout Christians and other non-Native American people to embrace the dreamcatcher.

 Traditional Native American dreamcatchers are made of all-natural materials.
 The frame is usually made of a red willow branch bent into a circle and covered in sinews.
 Strings of yarn form the web itself, and meaningful sacred feathers and beads often hang down from the bottom of the hoop.
 A final touch is often strips of leather wrapped around the hoop.
 That is what a traditional Native American dreamcatcher looks like.
 Of course, there are many variations, and the dreamcatcher has taken on a life of its own outside of Native American, and even North American culture.
 You can buy dreamcatchers in the markets of Peru or on the streets of Europe.
 But it’s a good idea to learn about their origins and the meanings behind them so that you’re not simply buying a trinket to hang up, but helping to continue and pass on a tradition that started among the Ojibwe people, but which has now spread around the world.